Performance¶

 Indexed All/Any Queries¶

-value are present on the row’s column and has_any will return all rows where any flags on
+the supplied value are present on the row’s column and has_any will return all rows where

-the queried value are present on the row’s column.
-These lookups pose challenges for indexing.
-The
+any flags on the queried value are present on the row’s column.
+These lookups pose challenges for

-plot below compares the performance of two indexing strategies for boolean columns to the single
+indexing.
+The plot below compares the performance of two indexing strategies for boolean columns

 The test compares a 16 flag bitmask to 16 boolean columns.
 In the multi index case, all boolean columns are indexed together.